Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 11. The improver toolkit — addressing faults with catalogue products

-The seven most common production faults and the catalogue products most likely to correct them
+The seven most common production faults and the catalogue products most likely to correct them are in the comparison table below.
+In summary:

 Low volume in wheat breads: Zeelandia Gamma GP (0.5–2% on flour, depending on product type) provides ascorbic acid E300 plus enzyme support.
-At 0.5% it is a light support for white tin bread; at 2% it delivers meaningful structural assistance for crusty rolls and wholemeal. [ss-gamma-gp, src-083]
+At 0.5% it is a light support for white tin bread; at 2% it delivers meaningful structural assistance for crusty rolls and wholemeal.

 Structural weakness in rye-wheat doughs: Zeelandia Rye Stabil Improver (78% wheat gluten, ~2.7% on flour) and Optimax Free (50% wheat gluten, ~1.7% on flour) both substitute the gluten network that rye flour cannot provide.
-Application recipe for Rye Stabil: dough temperature 28°C, pre-fermentation 30 minutes, final proof 60 minutes, bake at 240°C down to 210°C. [ss-rye-stabil-free] Application recipe for Optimax Free: dough temperature 28°C, first proof 15 minutes, final proof 50 minutes, bake at 250°C down to 230°C. [ss-optimax-free]
+Application recipe for Rye Stabil: dough temperature 28°C, pre-fermentation 30 minutes, final proof 60 minutes, bake at 240°C down to 210°C. Application recipe for Optimax Free: dough temperature 28°C, first proof 15 minutes, final proof 50 minutes, bake at 250°C down to 230°C.

-Rapid staling: Cereform Stafresh SG Crumb Softener (maltogenic amylase + emulsifier package) or Cereform Stasoft Bread Improver. [src-094, src-055]
+Rapid staling: Cereform Stafresh SG Crumb Softener (maltogenic amylase + emulsifier package) or Cereform Stasoft Bread Improver.

-SSL E481) widens the proof window so that pieces that sit in the prover slightly too long or
+Poor dough tolerance on a production line: An improver with emulsifiers (DATEM E472e, SSL E481) widens the proof window so that pieces that sit in the prover slightly too long or short still produce acceptable loaves.
+Puratos S500 Tolerance CL Bread Improver is specifically positioned for this application.

 For full product-level selection guidance see the sister article A3 — Improver Selection Guide.